lupyuen/lupyuen.github.io/src/marathon.md

 1.  _Bladder seems to be slightly bleeding internally?_

-    If we're wearing a [__Waist Pouch / Fanny Pack__](TODO): Position the pouch in front of the tummy.
+    If we're wearing a [Waist Pouch / Fanny Pack](TODO): Position the pouch in front of the tummy.
 Move the Plastic Clip behind.
 Be careful when bending down.

 1.  _Will we lose weight?_

     Actually I gained 10 kg over 6 months of Marathon Training, now weighing 70 kg.
 Maybe due to Weekly Carbo Loading + Strength Training + Creatine?
 Now Experimenting: Intermittent Fasting after running.

+TODO

 Core dump
 Empty bowels